MickyMori/ARP_Assignment_1/README.md

 <a name="introduction"></a>
 ### Introduction

-This goal of this assignment is to test and deploy an interactive simulator of hoist with 2 degrees of freedom, in which two different consoles allow the user to activate the hoist.<br>
+The goal of this assignment is to test and deploy an interactive simulator of hoist with 2 degrees of freedom, in which two different consoles allow the user to activate the hoist.<br>
 In the octagonal box there are two motors mx and mz, which displace the hoist along the two respective axes.
 (Motions along axes have their bounds, from 0 to max_x along the x axis and from 0 to max_z along the z axis).<br>
 From the user side there are two consoles (konsole windows), which contain the GUIs, one of these is the Inspection Console, that has a red button STOP (which purpose is to immediately stop all the movements along x and z axes) and an orange button RESET (which purpose is to reset all, dragging the hoist to the initial position), while the other one is the Command Console which contains the keys, clickable by the user, with different aims.